 Multimeter Voltage Symbol (Guide & Photos)

-When using digital multimeters, you have to deal with various operations such as measuring voltage, resistance, and current.
+When using digital multimeters, you must deal with various operations, such as measuring voltage, resistance, and current.
 For each of these operations, there are different types of settings.
-To identify these settings, you should have a good understanding of the multimeter symbols.
+To identify these settings, you should understand the multimeter symbols well.
 In this article, we will specifically be discussing multimeter voltage symbols.

 When it comes to multimeter voltage symbols, you should know three types of symbols.
-Modern digital multimeters have symbols for AC voltage, DC voltage, and Multivolts.
+Modern digital multimeters have AC, DC, and Multivolts symbols.

 Different Types of Units in Multimeter